 Important

-Here’s how data moves within the system:
+The following flow illustrates how data moves within the system:

 Application → App Data Function → Data Table